 1. "The Wild West meets the Wives of Windsor: Shakespeare and Music in the Mythological American West" (Kendra Preston Leonard) 2.
 "The Commodification of the Western Soundscape" (Mariana Whitmer) 3.
-"High-senberg Noon: Breaking Bad and the Sounds of the West" (Jeffrey Bullins, State University of New York Plattsburgh) 4. "‘Some People Call Me the Space Cowboy’: Sonic Markers of the Science Fiction Western" (S. Andrew Granade, University of Missouri-Kansas City) 5. ""You Can’t Build an Empire Without Getting a Mite Unscrupulous": Music, Morality, and Cold War Criticism in Doctor Who’s ‘The Gunfighters’ (1966)" (Stanley C. Pelkey II, Florida State University) 6.
-"From the Old West to the New Future: Stoney Burke, The Outer Limits, and the Daystar Stock Music Library" (Reba Wissner, Montclair State University) 7.
-"Reinterpreting the American Western in Ry Cooder’s Soundtrack to Paris, Texas (1984)" (Erin Bauer) 8.
-"The Soundscape of the East German Indianerfilme" (Joanna Yunker, University of Massachussetts Amherst)
+"High-senberg Noon: Breaking Bad and the Sounds of the West" (Jeffrey Bullins) 4.
+"Reinterpreting the American Western in Ry Cooder’s Soundtrack to Paris, Texas (1984)" (Erin Bauer) 5."Sonic Markers of the Science Fiction Western" (S. Andrew Granade) 6. "'You Can’t Build an Empire Without Getting a Mite Unscrupulous': Music, Morality, and Cold War Criticism in Doctor Who’s ‘The Gunfighters’ (1966)" (Stanley C. Pelkey II) 7.
+"From the Old West to the New Future: Stoney Burke, The Outer Limits, and the Daystar Stock Music Library" (Reba A. Wissner) 8.
+"The Soundscape of the East German Indianerfilme" (Johanna Frances Yunker)